Computer Organization

 with the instructor to accommodate before the posted due date.

-A written note from the academic dean will be required to gain
+A written note from the academic dean or medical doctor will be

 Credit Adjustment

-and not later than the next class meeting after they are returned or posted
+immediately and not later than the next class meeting after they are

-on blackboard.
-To submit a request for a review of a credit assignment on
+submit a request for a review of a credit assignment on a lab

-a lab assignment send an email to the instructor stating the nature of the
+assignment send an email to the instructor stating the nature of the problem and

 Collaboration